taooceros/Locks/visualization/report/report.typ

 There are two natural ways to publish jobs: per thread or per job.

 For "per thread", each thread owns a dedicated memory location (node) that enables it to publish a job with its context.
 Then the combiner enumerate the threads' nodes, check whether the node is ready, and, if ready, execute the job.
-This method is adopted by #fc (@flatcombining), RCL (@rcl), and #smallcaps[ffwd] @ffwd_ref.
+This method is adopted by #fc (@flatcombining), RCL (@rcl), and #ffwd @ffwd_ref.

 On the other hand, in the "per job" approach, each thread publishes the job for execution to a dedicated job queue.
 The combiner then traverses the job queues to execute the jobs.
 This approach is embraced by #smallcaps[CC-Synch] and its variants (@ccsynch).